 - Contacts at both the Haverhill and Lawrence Campuses

-- Services students enrolled in credit and noncredit courses
+- Services to students enrolled in credit and noncredit courses

 - Consultation and training to staff, faculty, administrators, students and the community about the College’s legal obligations under Section 504 (PDF) of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA AA)